Search

 Description

-This course is designed to cover the main concepts of computer architecture (organization) and operating systems as well as practical IT tasks with server operating systems.
+This course is designed to cover the main concepts of computer architecture (organization) and operating systems as well as a few practical IT tasks (such as scripting) with server operating systems.
 A multilevel machine approach to computer organization is used, with particular emphasis on the microprogramming level, the conventional machine level, and the operating system level.
 A simulator will be used to allow students to try microprogramming and machine language programming.
-The operating systems section of the course emphasizes system administration tasks and scripting on both Windows and Linux servers.
+The operating systems part of the course covers key operating system concepts and algorithms.
+In addition, it uses Linux as a case study, emphasizing system administration tasks, Linux utilities, pipes, and bash scripts.

 Why Take This Course?

-This is a required course for CIS majors, although non-majors sometimes take the course.
-It is intended to provide students with a sufficient background in computer architecture and operating systems to allow them to function competently as computing professionals.
+This is a required course for all 3 CIS majors, although non-majors sometimes take the course.
+It is intended to provide students with sufficient background in computer architecture and operating systems to allow them to function competently as computing professionals.
 Scripts are covered in part because they are heavily used in the real world for system administration.
 Although there will continue to be a large amount of change in the details of computer organization and the specifics of operating systems, many of the concepts and methods learned in this course will apply for years to come.
-The course also provides practice with system administration skills for specific operating systems: Fedora Core Linux and Windows 2003 Server.
-These skills are especially useful for those looking for employment in the IT world.
+The scripting and other system administration topics learned in this course would be especially useful for those looking for employment where Linux is used in the IT world.
+Also, Linux is the operating system of choice in the supercomputer world.

 The Prerequisite

-CS 230 is listed here so that students will have some knowledge of computer hardware (the CPU, multiplexers, registers, ports, etc).
-No knowledge of assembler language itself is actually needed as a prerequisite for this course, though it does make the course easier in places to have a little background in some type of assembler language.
+CS 111 is listed here so that students will have some knowledge of computers, the software development process, and the Windows operating system.
+No knowledge of assembler language or C++ is needed as a prerequisite for this course, but a background in some type of programming (such as that provided by CS 111) is needed.

 Core Goals